 Due to the northern location of Scotland, summer days are as much as 4 hours longer than days in London.
 With more hours of sunlight, you can certainly pack a lot more into your days while on a Scotland vacation.
 Furthermore, there are a whole host of events held across Scotland during the summer months, from highland games to festivals, there is something for everyone.
 Summer is the best time to try out one of Scotland’s many outdoor activities.
 From surfing and white water rafting to walking and bird watching, there is a little bit of everything in Scotland.

 Summer is also a great time to make the most of one of Scotland’s 566 golf courses – some of which are world famous.
 A great way to make the most of Scotland’s summer is to walk the Fife Coastal Path.
 The route takes in some iconic landscapes, including the Forth road bridges and the town of St Andrews.
 Furthermore, this route starts near the capital city, Edinburgh, home to Edinburgh Festival in the summer months.
 Why not spend a few days at the festival before embarking on the walk then finish up your Scotland vacation with a round of golf at the world-famous “Old Course” is St Andrews.
-Walking holidays are a great way to make the most of your Scotland Vacation.
+Walking tours are a great way to make the most of your Scotland Vacation.

 As the weather starts to cool, the trees start to turn golden and red, decorating the country in beautiful colours.
 Autumn is a wonderful time to visit Scotland to embrace nature as it prepares for the cold winter ahead.
 There are also plenty of festivals which take place across the country which celebrate the change in seasons.
 The Enchanted Forest in Perthshire provides an opportunity like no other as you walk through the illuminated forest at night.
 With a range of different lighting displays to showcase the beauty of autumn, you will certainly create some lovely memories.